redox-os/book/src/developer-faq.md

 Read the [Package Policy](./porting-applications.md#package-policy) section.

-### What are the possible problems when porting programs and libraries?
+### What are the possible problems when porting applications and libraries?

 - Missing build tools
 - Cross-compilation configuration problems